Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 -   Scope: Subscription

-## Use case
+## Example Use case

-The use case included with this blueprint illustrates how the Azure Health Data & AI Blueprint can be used to enable machine learning and analytics on healthcare data in the cloud.
+The example use case included with this blueprint illustrates how the Azure Health Data & AI Blueprint can be used to enable machine learning and analytics on health data in the cloud.
 Contosoclinic is a small hospital located in the United States.
 The hospital network administrators want to use Azure Machine Learning to better predict the length of a patient's stay at the time of admittance, in order to